Philip III of Spain: Modern interpretation of Lerma

+Contemporary analysis of Lerma

-Lerma consistently cultivated the image of a loyal and self-effacing servant, presenting himself as acting solely in the service of his sovereign, King Philip III.
-This portrayal went beyond mere rhetorical convention; it was carefully reinforced through both personal conduct and public narrative.
-According to Tomás Fernández de Medrano, Lerma's sense of duty was so profound that he accepted personal sacrifices, including separation from his own family to assume responsibility for managing their estates as part of his obligation to the Crown.
-Medrano emphasizes that Lerma endured these burdens with dignity and a deep sense of religious devotion, framing his service not only as political responsibility but as a form of spiritual vocation.
-This depiction served to legitimize Lerma's power by aligning it with ideals of humility, piety, and sacrificial loyalty, thus reinforcing the notion that his authority derived not from personal ambition but from unwavering commitment to the monarch and the divine order.
-Writing in República Mista (1602), well before Lerma's eventual fall from favor, Medrano observed that, rather than succumbing to vanity, Lerma "arranged for his burial, endowing and rebuilding with great magnificence the sumptuous temple of San Pablo in Valladolid of the Order of Preachers, and performing many other magnificent works of great piety," a gesture that, in Medrano's view, reflected the rare virtue of remembering "that men are mortal."
+Lerma consistently portrayed himself as a humble servant acting solely in the interest of his sovereign, Philip III.
+This was more than rhetorical posturing; according to Tomás Fernández de Medrano, even after being separated from his family to assume the government of their estates, Lerma bore the burden with dignity and religious devotion.
+Writing in República Mista (1602), well before Lerma's eventual fall from favour, Medrano observed that, rather than succumbing to vanity, Lerma "arranged for his burial, endowing and rebuilding with great magnificence the sumptuous temple of San Pablo in Valladolid of the Order of Preachers, and performing many other magnificent works of great piety," a gesture that, in Medrano's view, reflected the rare virtue of remembering "that men are mortal."

 Imperial proconsuls

 Lerma's role as royal favorite at court was further complicated by the rise of various "proconsuls" under Philip III's reign—significant Spanish representatives overseas, who came to exercise independent judgement and even independent policies in the absence of strong leadership from the center.
 The challenges to government communication during the period encouraged aspects of this, but the phenomenon was much more marked under Philip III than under either the reign of his father or son.